Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 • Dormant user: Users who installed but never or rarely returned

-Some of these details can be obtained from Instabug—such as device and network information and details you collect from surveys and in-app chats.
+Some of these details can be obtained from Instabug—such as device and network information and details you collect from In-App Surveys and in-app chat.

 You might look for segments based on your business priorities if you know what you want your users to do: identify your needs and goals, what types of users you want, and which metrics matter most to your app specifically.